typelevel/doobie/modules/docs/src/main/tut/docs/13-Unit-Testing.md

 ### The ScalaTest Package

-The `doobie-scalatest-cats` add-on provides a mix-in trait that we can add to any `Assertions` implementation (like `FunSuite`) much like the Specs2 package above.
+The `doobie-scalatest` add-on provides a mix-in trait that we can add to any `Assertions` implementation (like `FunSuite`) much like the Specs2 package above.

 ```tut:silent
 import doobie.scalatest.imports._